-EMV cards generate a unique code that is validated by your bank for each transaction, and the code cannot be re-used.
+EMV cards generate a unique code that your bank validates for each transaction, and the code cannot be re-used.

-A fraudster couldn't make a transaction using a fake card with stolen data at an EMV terminal because it wouldn't be able to generate the proper code.
+A fraudster couldn't make a transaction using a fake card with stolen data at an EMV terminal because it wouldn't generate the proper code.

-EMV security relies on strong cryptography, which is used to generate the unique transaction codes that allow the terminal to authenticate the card.
+EMV security relies on strong cryptography, which generates the unique transaction codes that allow the terminal to authenticate the card.

-This cryptography is built on private key infrastructure, meaning that only a chip card that is personalized with the cardholder's private key during manufacturing can generate a valid transaction.
+This cryptography is built on private key infrastructure, meaning that only a personalized chip card with the cardholder's private key during manufacturing can generate a valid transaction.

 SDA vs. DDA

 Card Authentication Methods (CAMs) were based on Static Data Authentication (SDA).

 However, the world has moved on, and the vast majority of payment cards shipped today feature the more sophisticated Dynamic Data Authentication (DDA) or Combined Data Authentication (CDA).

 It's a protocol for checking that the EMV card is legitimate.